quailwwk/quailwwk.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+You can also find my other publications on <a href="https://scholar.google.com/citations?hl=en&user=JHI_UmQAAAAJ">my Google Scholar profile</a>.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>